Set Up Your Project

 How Keywords Work

 EYE takes your keywords and uses them to generate hundreds of prompts that simulate how real users query AI platforms.
-For example, the keyword "sensitive toothpaste" might generate prompts like:
+For example, the keyword "CRM for agencies" might generate prompts like:

 The more relevant your keywords, the more accurate your GSEO Score and competitive analysis will be.